 The Sights Along the Way

-Take in the colonies of crabs that scatter when you come into sight, high soaring frigate birds dive-bombing the ocean, and small tropical fish that have found their way into the tide pools that fill up at higher tide.
+While hiking, check out the colonies of crabs that scatter when you come into sight, the high soaring frigate birds dive-bombing the ocean, and the small tropical fish that have found their way into the tide pools that fill up at higher tide.

 Welcome to Airport Beach!